John Sorenson – “Mormon’s Codex: An Ancient American Book” (See a video further down the page.)

 The presumptions exhibited were:

-1. The seas had to be the Pacific and Atlantic Oceans.
+- The seas had to be the Pacific and Atlantic Oceans

-2. Lehi arrived from the Old World across the West Sea.
+- Lehi arrived from the Old World across the West Sea

-3. The party that brought Mulek from the land of Judah came “across the great waters” (Omni 1:16) to the “borders by the East Sea.”
+- The party that brought Mulek from the land of Judah came “across the great waters” (Omni 1:16) to the “borders by the East Sea”

 Anyone who reads those passages knows that such conclusions are not justified.
-Yet there they are, unquestioned by hundreds for decades thanks to John Sorenson.
-We detail on our Great Sea page the name of the ocean each group crossed (including the Jaredites) and never is the term “West Sea” or “East Sea” used.
-The fact the ocean they crossed is not mentioned after they arrived is proof it did not border Book of Mormon lands.
+Yet there they are, unquestioned by hundreds for decades, thanks to John Sorenson.
+On our Great Sea page, we detail the name of the ocean each group crossed (including the Jaredites), and the term “West Sea” or “East Sea” is never used.
+The fact that the ocean they crossed was not mentioned after they arrived is proof that it did not border Book of Mormon lands.

 “How wide was this narrow neck?
 One historical anecdote makes clear that it was wide enough that a party passing through it could not detect seas on either side.
 Limhi’s explorers traveled northward from the land of Nephi trying to locate Zarahemla but wandered on through the narrow neck.
 When they returned home they thought they had been in the land southward the whole time.” -Sorenson